 Telephone (0191) 282 1188 and selecting option 1.

-If a doctor in training experience any potential exposure to blood born viruses through needle stick, bite or scratch injuries this should be reported initially to the host Trust Occupational Health service.
+If a doctor in training experiences any potential exposure to blood born viruses through needle stick, bite or scratch injuries this should be reported initially to the host Trust Occupational Health service.
 They will carry out the appropriate assessment and inform the TSS service of the incidence.
 The TSS will coordinate the follow up care.

 Any GP or dentist who sustains a needlestick injury should contact the TSS service by email Newcastle.firstname.lastname@example.org or phone the advice line (0191) 2821188.
 Doctors in training who think they may need PEP should attend their local Emergency Department in their host Trust and inform TSS the next day who will provide continued support.